 The Global Sustainable Tourism Criteria are recognized and endorsed by the World Tourism Organization (UNWTO) and the United Nations Environment Programme (UNEP), both of which are Permanent Members of the Board of Directors of the GSTC.

 - Development and dissemination of criteria for sustainability:

 - Criteria for Hotels & Tour Operators developed in 2008, and revised in 2012 and 2016

 - Criteria for Destinations developed in 2013

 - Recognition of certification bodies that follow GSTC criteria in their certification and ratings schemes for travel/tourism/hospitality companies and organization

 - Promotion and education of sustainability in travel and tourism

-PATA joins the GSTC in recommending to all its members that they seek out GSTC-recognized certification and ratings schemes.
+PATA joins the GSTC in recommending to all its members that they seek out GSTC-Accredited certification and ratings schemes.
 Currently, those that serve the Asia-Pacific region include:

 - EarthCheck (see below regarding their special offers to PATA members)